csieflyman/multi-projects-architecture-with-Ktor/README.md

-# Multi-Projects Archietecture with Ktor
+# Multi-Projects Architecture with Ktor

 ### Multi-Projects Architecture
 I develop two subprojects base on infrastructure and common library but each subproject can be optional deployed with ktor module configuration like microservice.
 Subproject also has its own